 Prealbumin, also known as transthyretin, is a protein primarily produced by the liver.
 It plays a vital role in transporting thyroid hormones (T4 and T3) and vitamin A throughout the body.
 Its relatively short half-life (about two days) makes it a sensitive indicator of nutritional status and acute changes in health.
 Unlike albumin, which has a longer half-life, prealbumin responds more rapidly to changes in protein synthesis and breakdown.

 Measuring prealbumin levels in the blood is a valuable diagnostic tool.
-It helps healthcare professionals assess a patient's nutritional status, monitor the effectiveness of nutritional support, and detect underlying medical conditions.
+Think about it: it helps healthcare professionals assess a patient's nutritional status, monitor the effectiveness of nutritional support, and detect underlying medical conditions.
 Normal prealbumin levels typically range from 15 to 36 mg/dL (150-360 mg/L), but these values can vary slightly depending on the laboratory and the specific assay used.
 When prealbumin levels fall below this range, it can signal various health issues that require further investigation and management.

 Comprehensive Overview